Shogun486/FaceDetector_AgePredictor/README.md

 because many of the pre-cropped images also need just as much filtering as we've done before.
 But upon just supplying the IoU-cropped images, the accuracy rate went up to 70%.
 This just shows that even the smallest amount of tinkering can make a big difference in your model.
-Models need to see "clean" data in order to fully understand it; a simple IoU crop was able to boost this score considerably.
+Models need to see "clean" data in order to fully understand it: a simple IoU crop was able to boost this score considerably.

-## Conlusion
+## Conclusion
-All of the parts needed to detect a face and predict its age group are in place.
-We were able to parse through a public dataset contain several thousands of images, filtering them and only keeping images that are useful.
-A little thinking outside the box allowed us to to improve face-detection by using the IoU concept.
-Increasing the accuracy rate of a model is high dependednt on the data it reads and the attributes used to process that data.
+All of the parts needed to detect a person's face and predict their age group are in place.
+We were able to parse through a public dataset containing several thousands of images, filtering them and only keeping images that are useful.
+A little thinking outside the box allowed us to improve the face capture by using the IoU concept.
+Increasing the accuracy rate of a model is highly dependent on the data it reads and the attributes used to process that data.
 In this project, we were able to learn about key machine learning concepts and how to build a practial application that can be used as a prototype for retail environments and those that serve similar purposes.